 Is Mixing Coffee With Protein Powder A Good Idea?

-Yes, mixing coffee with protein powder may be a good idea if you want to start off your day with a mental boost and some essential macronutrients.
+Yes, coffee mixed with protein powder may be a good idea if you want to start off your day with a mental boost and some essential macronutrients.
 I would just suggest not adding your whey protein immediately in freshly boiled water.

 Doing so may change the structure of some of the proteins.
 At the same time, you won't need to sip on cold coffee either.
 Just wait a few minutes for the temperature to go down a bit.